 Santana’s presence also raises the question of where Chen will play.
 That rides heavily on how his receiving skills improve—he was originally signed as a pitcher and third baseman and was converted to catcher once inside the organization.
 It’s not possible that Chen could continue to play catcher at the MLB level on days that Santana is off or playing first base; his presence could mean that Santana can spend more time at first base if that continues to be a weakness in the lineup.
 Another possibility is that Chen take over as the full time DH and part-time catcher in 2013, when Travis Hafner‘s contract expires.

 He might not settle into the big leagues to stay until 2013 or 2014, and it could take even longer for him to become a real threat in the middle of the order.
 But he is a power-hitting right-handed catcher, and that’s definitely something Cleveland should be excited about.

-Topics: Chun-hsiu Chen
+Tags: Chun-hsiu Chen